Hiranya07/my-card-app/README.md

 ### How to use(with out docker)
 1. Clone this repo using below command: git clone git@github.com:Hiranya07/my-card-app.git
 2. cd my-card-app
+3. Refer to the configuration section below to update the required configurations
 4. Run go mod tidy
 5. execute go run main.go